 We have a Combating Trafficking in Persons Policy that prohibits Darchem, our employees, agents, subcontractors and subcontractor employees from engaging in activities that are known enablers of human trafficking as identified in Federal Acquisition Regulation (FAR) 52.222-50 – Combating Trafficking in Persons.
 These activities include charging recruitment fees, withholding employee identity or immigration documents and using misleading or fraudulent practices during the recruitment of employees, as well as providing arranged housing that fails to meet host country housing and safety standards.

 We also have a Supplier Code of Conduct (Code) that applies to all Darchem’s suppliers and to all supplier facilities performing work for Darchem.
 Darchem’s key suppliers are expected to sign a certification committing to the principles contained within the Code.
 The Code was originally published in March 2017 and makes clear that we expect our suppliers to adhere to our human rights standards, including our Policy regarding slavery and human trafficking, and to have management systems in place to support compliance with the Code.
 The Code expects our suppliers to have documented ethics and compliance policies, to implement their own code of conduct, and to flow down the principles of their code to their own supply chain.

 Due diligence and assessing and managing risk

-Darchem is working with a third-party provider, Assent Compliance, to help us address risks of modern slavery and human trafficking, especially throughout our global supply chain.
+Darchem continues to work as previous years, with a third-party provider, Assent Compliance, to help us address risks of modern slavery and human trafficking, especially throughout our global supply chain.
 We are using a modified version of the Slavery and Trafficking Risk Template (STRT) to survey our suppliers to assess the risk of slavery and human trafficking.
 This risk screening approach directly engages suppliers and, as such, fosters constructive dialogue and further raises supplier awareness of our expectations with regards to protecting workers from slavery and human trafficking.
 It also collects data in a standardized, efficient manner flowing down and gathering information through deep supply chains.